 - Hotel Casa del Cerro – budget hotel; clean and inexpensive for Antigua

-During my month-long stay in Antigua, I stayed at 3 terrific mid-range hotels that I think you will love as much as I did.
+During my month-long stay in Antigua, I stayed at 3 terrific mid-range hotels.
 All of them were super comfortable and had loads of character.

 1. Hotel El Meson de Maria